mxcop/mxcop/content/blog/surfel-maintenance.md

 ## Conclusion

-To round this off, we've looked at how we can maintain a large number of Surfels in an efficient manor.
+To round this off, we've looked at how we can maintain a large number of Surfels in an efficient manner.
 We took a <span class="highlight">high level</span> overview of the entire pipeline, and then went into the <span class="highlight">details</span> of each maintenance pass.
 And in the end we briefly looked at performance on 2 modern GPUs.